rasmus4200/level-up-ios/mechanics/basics/functional.md

 ## What does it all mean?

 What this all means for you, the up and coming Swift programming coming from an Object-Oriented background, is that you will see a different style of code when programming in Swift.
+One that

+- Favors immutability
-- _let_ over _var_ (immutability)
+  - _let_ over _var_
-- Structs & Enums over Classes (immutability)
+  - Structs & Enums over Classes
-- Higher order functions (map, filter, reduce)
+- Leverages Higher Order Functions (map, filter, reduce)
-- Declarative over Imperative (SwiftUI over UIKit)
+- Uses both Declarative over Imperative style programming (SwiftUI over UIKit)
-- Data passed by value over reference (Stack vs Heap)
+- Prefers passing data by value instead of by reference

 ### Links that help